scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 When optimizing for cost, AWS advises [#r2]_ that the Provisioned mode is ideal for workloads with the following characteristics:

-* Steady, predictable, and cyclical traffic for a given hour or day
+* Steady, predictable, and cyclical traffic for a given hour or day.
-* Limited short-term bursts of traffic
+* Limited short-term bursts of traffic.

 The following graph illustrates this type of workload.